XBlackCode/TechBunny/README.md

-# TechBunny: This is my frist GitHub repo
+# TechBunny: This is my GitHub Repo